Astrophysical implications of an eternal homogeneous gravitational collapse model with a parametrization of expansion scalar: Introduction

 \section{Introduction}

-Gravitational collapse, specifically the ultimate fate of a massive collapsing star, is one of the most important issues in theoretical astrophysics.
-Most of the known astrophysical objects, such as stars, white dwarfs, and neutron stars, emerge from the gravitational collapse of stellar systems.
-It is generally believed that the massive stars whose eventual mass is greater than $5M_{\odot }$ (Solar mass) end as black holes (BH) \cite{RBB20}.
-It is notable that in general relativity (GR), due to the nonlinearity of Einstein's field equations (EFEs), it has not been simple to find any exact solutions to the collapse difficulties by employing an equation of state and radiation transport features of the fluids.
-It can be demonstrated that once the collapsing fluids are enshrouded by an event horizon, the collapse up to the central singularity is unavoidable, hence one has to comprehend the usage of the equation of state up to the condition of horizon-formation.
-As nuclear fusion occurs in massive stars, the gravitational collapse cannot be countered by any external heat pressure, and the star collapses to a space-time singularity \cite{SW73}-\cite{RP69}.
-According to Penrose's cosmic censorship conjecture (CCC), the space-time singularity formed by gravitational collapse should be hidden behind the horizon, implying that BH is the only feasible end state of collapse \cite{RP69}.
-Further, since the CCC has no proper mathematical proof and there are also various models related to the gravitational collapse of matter have been also constructed so far where one encounters a naked singularity (NS)\cite{PS2007}.
-However, it is also believed that no past extendible non-spacelike geodesic can exist between the singularity and any point on the space-time manifold i.e., no non-spacelike geodesic could have a positive tangent at the singularity- strong cosmic censorship hypothesis\cite{PS2007}.
+Gravitational collapse, specifically the end state of a massive collapsing star is one of the challenging issues for theoretical astrophysicists.
+Most of the known astrophysical objects such as stars, white dwarfs and neutron stars, emerge from the gravitational collapse of stellar systems.
+It is generally speculate that the collapsing stars with ultimate masses of $5M_{\odot }$ or greater should evolve into black holes \cite{RBB20} but when sufficiently massive stars exhaust their nuclear fuels what would be its end state, is a critical problem in astronomy and astrophysics for decades.
+To discuss the possible end state of such a continued gravitational collapse, one must study dynamical collapse scenarios of star within the framework of a gravitation theory such as Einstein’s theory of general relativity, etc. During nuclear fusion process in massive stars, the gravitational collapse cannot be countered by any external heat pressure, and the star starts collapse to a space-time singularity \cite{SW73}-\cite{RP69}.
+According to Penrose's cosmic censorship conjecture (CCC), the singularity formed by gravitational collapse should be hidden behind the horizon, implying that BH is the only feasible end state of collapse \cite{RP69}.
+Further, since the CCC has no proper mathematical proof and there are also various models related to the gravitational collapse of matter have been also constructed so far where one encounters a naked singularity (NS) \cite{PS2007}.
+However, it is also believed that no past extendible non-spacelike geodesic can exist between the singularity and any point on the space-time manifold i.e., no non-spacelike geodesic could have a positive tangent at the singularity- strong cosmic censorship hypothesis \cite{PS2007}.